-In December 2011,a judge threw out evidence from the 2010 traffic stop, called the stop “politically motivated” and said Thibault’s first and 14th amendment rights were violated.
+In December 2011, and said Thibault’s first and 14th amendment rights were violated.

 Thibault is suing for humiliation, pain and suffering, harm to reputation, loss of self-esteem and attorney fees, as well as other relief to be determined by the court.

 Borough Administrator Michael Theokas said he could not comment, and Police Director James Le Tellier referred comments to the Borough’s attorney.